 You might want a second opinion about care your provider says you need or about your diagnosis or treatment plan.
-For example, you may want a second opinion if you are not sure you need a prescribed treatment or surgery, or you have tried to follow a treatment plan and it has not worked.
+For example, you might want a second opinion if you want to make sure your diagnosis is correct, you are not sure you need a prescribed treatment or surgery, or you have tried to follow a treatment plan and it has not worked.

-If you want to get a second opinion, we will refer you to a qualified network provider who can give you a second opinion.
+If you want to get a second opinion, we will refer you to a qualified in-network provider who can give you a second opinion.
 For help choosing a provider, call IEHP Member Services at 1-800-440-IEHP (4347) (TTY 1-800-718-4347 or 711).

-IEHP will pay for a second opinion if you or your network provider asks for it and you get the second opinion from a network provider.
-You do not need permission from IEHP to get a second opinion from a network provider.
-However, if you need a referral, your network provider can help you get a referral for a second opinion if you need one.
+IEHP will pay for a second opinion if you or your in-network provider asks for it, and you get the second opinion from an in-network provider.
+You do not need pre-approval (prior authorization) from IEHP to get a second opinion from an in-network provider.
+Your innetwork provider can help you get a referral for a second opinion if you need one.

-If there is no provider in the IEHP network to give you a second opinion, IEHP will pay for a second opinion from an out-of-network provider.
+If there is no provider in the IEHP network who can give you a second opinion, IEHP will pay for a second opinion from an out-of-network provider.
 IEHP will tell you within 5 business days if the provider you choose for a second opinion is approved.
-If you have a chronic, severe or serious illness, or face an immediate and serious threat to your health, including, but not limited to, loss of life, limb, or major body part or bodily function, IEHP will tell you in writing within 72 hours.
+If you have a chronic, severe, or serious illness, or have an immediate and serious threat to your health, including, but not limited to, loss of life, limb, or major body part or bodily function, IEHP will tell you in writing within 72 hours.

-If IEHP denies your request for a second opinion, you may file a grievance.
-To learn more about grievances, go to the "Complaints" heading in the Chapter titled "Reporting and Solving Problems" in this handbook.
+If IEHP denies your request for a second opinion, you can file a grievance.
+To learn more about grievances, read "Complaints" in Chapter 6 of this handbook.